Asashio Tarō III: Career

 He was born Fumitoshi Yonekawa (米川 文敏) on Tokunoshima in the Amami Islands.
 Due to the Amami Islands being occupied by the United States, in 1948 he stowed away on a cargo ship and was supported by a relative in Hyogo Prefecture.
 Making his professional debut in October 1948, he at first fought under his real name.
-He was billed in sumo as being from Kobe in Hyogo until the United States returned the Anami Islands to Japan in 1953, and was thereafter billed as being from Kagoshima Prefecture.
+He was billed in sumo as being from Kobe in Hyogo until the United States returned the Amami Islands to Japan in 1953, and was thereafter billed as being from Kagoshima Prefecture.

 In September 1950 he reached the second highest jūryō division and won the championship with a 14–1 record.
 This earned him immediate promotion to the top makuuchi division in January 1951.
 He adopted the shikona or ring name of Asashio Tarō in 1952.
 In his early career he earned seven kinboshi or gold stars for defeating yokozuna, three of them coming in one tournament in January 1955 when he beat Yoshibayama on Day 5 and then Chiyonoyama and Tochinishiki on Days 8 and 9.
 In January 1956 he changed the spelling of his ring name to 朝汐 太郎, but changed it back in July 1960.